dmbarbour/wikilon/docs/AboutABC.md

         ...
         9 :: N(x) * e → N(10x+9) * e

-After construction, numbers can be manipulated by a few elementary operations: add, multiply, their inverses, and divmod (to simplify inference of precision and modulus):
+After construction, numbers can be manipulated by a few elementary operations: add, multiply, negate, and divmod (to simplify inference of precision and modulus):

         + :: (N(a) * (N(b) * e)) → (N(a+b) * e)
         * :: (N(a) * (N(b) * e)) → (N(a*b) * e)
         - :: (N(a) * e) → (N(0-a) * e)
-        / :: (N(non-zero a) * e) → (N(1/a) * e)
         Q :: (N(non-zero b) * (N(a) * e)) → (N(r) * (N(q) * e))
             such that q integral, r in (b,0] or [0,b), and qb+r = a

-Rational numbers must be computed through such manipulation.
-For example:

-        #2#3/*-  (-2/3)
-        #123/00/ (1.23)

-ABC is not rich in math, nor especially efficient at it.
-High performance graphical or scientific computing should often be handled indirectly, modeled symbolically and compiled for OpenCL or GPU.
-I imagine that, eventually, widely used math operations will be well supported by ABCD.
+ABC is not rich in math, nor especially efficient at it without a good compiler.
+High performance graphical or scientific computing will require a good compiler or good support for standard floating point number models and operations via ABCD.

-*NOTE:* Awelon project systems should eventually track dimensionality properties for most numbers (e.g. 5 kilograms vs. 5 meters).
-Doing so offers pretty good semantic context and safety, and nicely fit structural types.
-There are no primitives for this; just convention.
-See AboutAO for more.
+#### Regarding Rational and Floating Point Numbers

+Originally Awelon Bytecode included the multiplicative inverse:

+        / :: (N(non-zero a) * e) → (N(1/a) * e)         (DEPRECATED!)

+Exact rational or decimal numbers could then be directly represented in ABC.

+        -2/3            #2#3/*-
+        3.14            #314/00/

+This is convenient for common scientific or engineering domains.
+But support for rationals does complicate interpreters.
+Also, there is no efficient way to extract the exact denominator.
+Also, it isn't clear how we'll integrate floating point representations from here.

+It was decided to perform an experiment: limit ABC's number support to just arbitrary precision integers, leave rational numbers, floating point, etc. to be modeled in libraries.
+E.g. a rational number might be modeled using a pair of integers and some normalization loops.
+Floating point numbers might be explicitly modeled via sign, exponent, mantissa.
+Hopefully, we shall settle on a few numeric models at the library layer that can easily be compiled to use hardware registers or high performance implementations.

+Eventually, use of ABCD might eventually capture the common number models.
+And if the results of this experiment are disfavored, it is always possible to restore the `/` operation.

 ### Text